 DMPs will be reviewed as part of the overall SC research proposal merit review process.
 Applicants are encouraged to consult the SC website for further information and suggestions for how to structure a DMP: https://science.osti.gov/funding-opportunities/digital-data-management

-12. How to Prepare a Research and Related Budget and Justification
+13. How to Prepare a Research and Related Budget and Justification indirect cost rate agreement.

 The following advice will improve the accuracy of your budget request: